danharrin/pollpal/README.md

 ## Commands

-`poll:` - Reacts to your message with thumbs up, thumbs down and shrug.
+`poll:` - Reacts to your message with thumbs up, thumbs down, and shrug.

-`2poll:` - Reacts to your message with 1, 2️ and shrug.
+`2poll:` - Reacts to your message with 1, 2️, and shrug.

 `3poll:` - Reacts to your message with 1 to 3️ and shrug.